 The downsides of marble are of course the slip hazard and the fact they mark easily.
 You may find yourself getting the polish out more often than you’d care for.

 On the flip side, you could opt for the natural beauty that is limestone.
 Like no other, the limestone pattern gives a harmonious classical feel.
 There something quite distinctive about limestone and, if you do opt for it, just ensure that you waterproof it.
 Thankfully, stone flooring doesn’t usually break the bank and shouldn’t cost much more than a wooden floor.

-5. Carpet Flooring – Really Not Recommended
+5. Carpet Flooring – Avoid

 After the inspired selection you’ve been shown, it almost feels a little bit unfair to try and throw carpet flooring into the mix.
 In truth, it does feel like a bit of a throwback to the 90’s, but not a particularly welcome one.

 I still have images of a small number of stains on my old parents’ floor that seemed to grow over the years, proving that carpet isn’t the most practical of flooring material around.
 The build-up on stains naturally make it a very germ-infested material, and that isn’t a picture you want when you’re trying to kick back and relax in your conservatory.

 On top of this, doesn’t carpet just look a bit bland?
 It hardly brings the wow factor that some of the alternatives could bring.